 Confidence.
 Self-Esteem.
 Success.

 The Learning Center assists students with course content by promoting learning strategies and study skills to help students become lifelong learners.

-The Learning Center allows students to book sessions with a learning assistant, meet with a Student Success Specialist to complete a semester success plan and if eligible, schedule weekly sessions for the semester.
-Students may also access NetTutor, a free 3rd party tutoring service, to live chat, drop off questions, or submit papers for review.
+Weekly Individual Sessions – Students can meet with a Student Success Specialist to complete a semester success plan and if eligible, schedule weekly sessions for the semester.

 Career Navigators are embedded in specific programs to help students build credientials and often transitioning between certificate, certification, and degree programs and to internships or the workforce.
 The College currently has navigators for cyber, nursing, and construction/trades programs.

 Learn more about My College Success Network.